ARPA-GO/shipcurve/README.md

   4. According to the user's purpose, click ***Calculation Sheet*** or ***Hydrostatic Curve***

 ## Participant
-* Lee Sol Mi   (Bachelor of Science in Naval Architecture and Ocean Engineering)
+* solmi LEE    (Bachelor of Science in Naval Architecture and Ocean Engineering)
-* Kang JungMin (Bachelor of Science in Naval Architecture and Ocean Engineering)
+* jungmin KANG (Bachelor of Science in Naval Architecture and Ocean Engineering)
-* Kim EunJi    (Bachelor of Science in Naval Architecture and Ocean Engineering)
+* eunji KIM    (Bachelor of Science in Naval Architecture and Ocean Engineering)
-* Kim HyunHi   (Bachelor of Science in Naval Architecture and Ocean Engineering)
+* hyunji KIM   (Bachelor of Science in Naval Architecture and Ocean Engineering)
 * 유희정  (Bachelor of Science in Naval Architecture and Ocean Engineering)

 ## Acknowledgments